rednafi/rednafi.com/content/go/prevent_struct_copies.md

 ```

 Just having those no-op `Lock` and `Unlock` methods on `noCopy` is enough.
 This implements
-the `Locker`[^3] interface.
-Then if you put that struct inside another one, `go vet` will
+the [Locker] interface.
+Then if you put that struct inside another one, `go vet` will flag
-flag cases where you try to copy the outer struct.
+cases where you try to copy the outer struct.

 Also, note the comment: don't _embed_ `noCopy`.
 Include it explicitly.
 Embedding would
 expose `Lock` and `Unlock` on the outer struct, which you probably don't want.

-The Go toolchain enforces this with the `-copylocks` checker.
+The Go toolchain enforces this with the [copylock checker].
 It's part of `go vet`.
 You can
 exclusively invoke it with `go vet -copylocks ./...`.
 It looks for value copies of any
 struct that nests a struct with `Lock` and `Unlock` methods.
 It doesn't matter what those
 methods do, just having them is enough.